DiogoDeAndrade/SpaceRace/README.md

 Oxygen, two players, extinguisher

 - Tileset spaceship
+  - Wall
+  - Window
 - Meters: ~~oxygen~~, destination, speed
   - Reach destination = finish race (time matters in tournament mode)
   - ~~Oxygen reaches zero = everybody dies~~
 - Event system
   - ~~All events grant points to player that does task~~
   - ~~Fire on board: needs extinguisher, consumes oxygen~~
-  - Hull breach: needs fixing (sealant), ~~consumes oxygen~~, ~~pulls players towards it~~
+  - ~~Hull breach: needs fixing (blowtorch), consumes oxygen, pulls players towards it~~
   - Alien: can kill players
-  - Blackout: ~~turns lights off~~, need to go to the master switch and reset
+  - ~~Blackout: turns lights off,  need to go to the master switch and reset~~
+  - Computers acting up: need to fix (hammer) or it spreads and eventually the ship explodes, reduces integrity over time
   - Fuel: need to add fuel to the ship, so that it can speed up
   - Nitro: need to produce nitro at a station, and then feed it to the engine, for extra boost
   - Short circuit: need to fix (wrench) or it spreads and eventually the ship explodes, reduces integrity over time
   - Predator: can kill players if they pose a threat (if they have torch, wrench or hammer), is invisible
   - If player dies, the other can revive him with the defribilator
-  - Computers acting up: need to fix (hammer) or it spreads and eventually the ship explodes, reduces integrity over time
 - Game modes
   - Single player - Just get to destination
   - Multiplayer - Get to the destination, be the best crewman